HenryRoger/Magento-2-store-pickup/README.md

 <li>Set up a URL Identifier for the Store Listings Page</li>
 </ul>

-## Other Extensions by FME on Marketplace, Github
+## Other High Quality Magento 2 Extensions by FME on Marketplace, Github

 <a href="https://www.fmeextensions.com/gdpr-compliance-extension-magento-2.html">Magento 2 GDPR</a>